 of medical report of donor with critical or chronic illness at all

 times before death.
 This is to ensure that

 the issuance of burial permit is

 expedited upon death, and body is transferred back to SMC within 8 hours

 7. Who will apply for the death certificate?

-behalf of family member from local National Registration Dept on the next
+National Registration Dept on the next working day.

 8. If religious rites are needed by family member upon death of donors, is